 1. What are the criteria for admission to BME?

 The admissions committee for Biomedical Engineering reviews performance at previous institutions/universities, at least 3 letters of recommendations, and a personal statement.
-GRE General Test scores are required for PhD applicants and are preferred for MS/ME applicants (subject tests are not needed).
+The GRE General Test scores are optional, put preferred, for all applicants (subject tests are not needed).
 Information on where to submit official transcripts, test scores and letters of recommendation can be found at: http://gradstudy.rutgers.edu/apply/before-you-apply

 3. Do I need a biomedical engineering degree to enter the graduate program?